ganeshbmc/MLP_project/may_2023/_things to try on kaggle.md

 # IMPORTANT

-  - Do not do merge.first() on movies dataset
+  - Do not do merge.first() on movies dataset	- DISCARD IDEA
   - Do imputations in submit_v4 function instead of in select_features function
   - Move vocabulary generation into submit_v4 function
   - Generate vocabulary on train set only